-It is often helpful to use your fork of the Fabric repository to build the Fabric documentation so that others can review your changes before you submit them for approval.
+It can often be helpful to use your fork of the Fabric repository to build the Fabric documentation in a public site, available to others.
 The following instructions show you how to use ReadTheDocs to do this.

 - 1. Go to http://readthedocs.org and sign up for an account. - 2.
 Create a project.
 Your username will preface the URL and you may want to append -fabric to ensure that you can distinguish between this and other docs that you need to create for other projects.
 So for example: YOURGITHUBID-fabric.readthedocs.io/en/latest. - 3.
 Click Admin, click Integrations, click Add integration, choose GitHub incoming webhook, then click Add integration. - 4.
-Fork the fabric repository. - 5.
+Fork Fabric on GitHub. - 5.
 From your fork, go to Settings in the upper right portion of the screen. - 6.
 Click Webhooks. - 7.
 Click Add webhook. - 8.
 Add the ReadTheDocs's URL into Payload URL. - 9.
-Choose Let me select individual events:PushesBranch or tag creationBranch or tag deletion. - 10.
+Choose Let me select individual events: Pushes Branch or tag creation Branch or tag deletion. - 10.
 Click Add webhook.